Crown421/hars-imp/README.md

-# MQTT Daemon
+# hars-imp

-A minimal and efficient Rust daemon for listening to MQTT topics and processing messages.
+A minimal and efficient Rust daemon for interacting with Home Assistant via MQTT

 ## Features